The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 BA (Bristol), MSc (Bristol), MRes (Bristol), PhD (Bristol)

-Senior Lecturer in International Relations, Director of of Graduate Studies for the Faculty of Social Sciences
+Sub-Dean and Director of Graduate Studies for the Faculty of Social Sciences

 Member of Latin American Research Cluster